douxxtech/dpip.lol/README.md

 <br/>

 ## Introduction
-DPIP.lol (Accronym for DouxxPI Private domains) is a general purposes domain used by douxxpi / douxxu (douxx.tech) This repo contains the landing page and the mail api.
+DPIP.lol (Accronym for DouxxPI Private domains) is a general purposes domain used by douxxpi / douxxtech (douxx.tech) This repo contains the landing page and the mail api.
 Feel free to make PRs to improve it !

 ## Deployment